ESA-APEx/apex_documentation/instantiation/geospatial_explorer.md

 ## User Guide

-For a general overview of features, take a look at the [Geospatial Explorer User Guide](../guides/geospatial_explorer/geospatial_explorer_guide.qmd)
+For a general overview of features, take a look at the [Geospatial Explorer User Guide](../guides/geospatial_explorer/geospatial_explorer_guide.qmd).
+To learn how to manage and configure your own Geospatial Explorer, refer to this [administration guide](https://esa-apex.github.io/apex_documentation/guides/geospatial_explorer/).

 ## Recommendations